StratifyLabs/StratifyOS/README.md

 # StratifyOS

-A Powerful embedded RTOS for the ARM Cortex M microcontrollers.
+Stratify OS is an microcontroller RTOS for the ARM Cortex M architecture.
+It is designed to make it dead simple to use the powerful hardware features of the ARM Cortex M.

 ## License